 "Of course!
 We should have it done for you tomorrow".

-At this point, the manager handed me the paperwork and the computer, told me to put it on the TOP of my to-do list, but told me NOT to call the customer, to return the paperwork to him when it was done.
+At this point, the manager handed me the paperwork and the computer, told me to make it my top priority, above anything else.
+He also told me NOT to call the customer, instead, I should bring the paperwork to him when it was done.
 I don't recall what the problem turned out to be, but it was simple, and the repair was completed without problem that afternoon.
 In return for fast work, I got to listen in on the phone converstation, which went something like this:

 "Your computer is done, that will be $93,000"